seblj/nvim-formatter/README.md

 ### Configure

-To configure you need to set it up with each key in the table being the filetype, and the value being either a `string`, `table<string>` or a table consisting of the following keys.
+To configure you need to set it up with each key in the table being the filetype, and the value being a `string`.
+You can use `string.format()` to do more advanced arguments.

+However, if you want even more control, you can also create a function that returns either a string or a table with the following keys.

 | Key                   | Type               | Meaning                                                                                                       |
 | --------------------- | ------------------ | ------------------------------------------------------------------------------------------------------------- |